Yankees vs. Rays Player Props Betting Odds

 |0

-- Arozarena takes a six-game streak with at least one hit into this matchup.
-In his last 10 games he is hitting .297 with two doubles, a triple, four home runs, three walks and eight RBI.
+- Franco brings a two-game streak with at least one hit into this matchup.
+During his last five outings he is batting .316 with two doubles, a home run, two walks and four RBI.

 |Opponent